 The credit card option is very interesting, as getting one can sometimes be a struggle for Digital Nomads, meaning activities like booking rental cars can be near impossible.
 If you want, say, $2,500 credit, the bank will ask you to block approximately $3,000.

-in summary, opening a bank account in Panama as a non-resident is viable, but not the best option out there.
-There are countries that make it easier to open bank accounts, and that have better functionality and service, without all the stigma attached to them.
-That said, the country is well managed and it is not a bad Plan C or plan D banking option.
+in summary, opening a bank account in Panama as a non-resident is viable.
+There are countries that make it easier to open bank accounts, and that have better functionality and service, without stigma attached to them.
+That said, the country is well managed and it is not a bad Plan B or C banking option.
 I would not choose a Panama bank for my main offshore banking, but rather as a place to park money at some respectable interest rate, and as a back-up solution.

 If you want to discuss your internationalization and diversification plans, book a consulting session* or send me an email.

 *a consulting session is a discussion about your portfolio and objectives.
 It does not constitute legal, financial, tax or investment advice.